anruigu/anruigu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a researcher in [AUTOLab](https://autolab.berkeley.edu) at Berkeley AI Research after graduating with a B.A. in Computer Science.
 Check out my [Data Science](https://github.com/data-science-era) and [Machine Learning/Robotics](https://github.com/ml-robotics-era) projects on Github, ranging from drone path planning to a production recommendation engine built from scratch.
+Ny research interests are human-in-the-loop imitation learning and safe reinforcement learning.

 I'm actively job searching and would love to hear from you if you're hiring or just want to chat!